 Paroxysmal supraventricular tachycardia may be triggered by a premature heartbeat that repeatedly activates the heart at a fast rate.
-This repeated, rapid activation may be caused by several abnormalities.
-There may be two electrical pathways in the atrioventricular node (an abnormal heart rhythm [arrhythmia] called atrioventricular nodal reentrant supraventricular tachycardia).
-There may be an abnormal electrical pathway between the atria and the ventricles (an arrhythmia called atrioventricular reciprocating supraventricular tachycardia).
-Much less commonly, the atria may generate abnormal rapid or circling impulses (an arrhythmia called true paroxysmal atrial tachycardia).
+This repeated, rapid activation may be caused by several abnormalities that people are born with.
+There may be two electrical pathways in the atrioventricular node, which is the electrical junction box between the upper chambers (the atria) and lower chambers (the ventricles) of the heart.
+Sometimes there is an abnormal electrical pathway between the atria and the ventricles .
+Much less commonly, the atria may generate abnormal rapid or circling impulses .

 The fast heart rate tends to begin and end suddenly and may last from a few minutes to many hours.
 It is almost always experienced as an uncomfortable awareness of the heartbeat, such as feeling like the heart is pounding or racing (palpitations Palpitations Palpitations are the awareness of heartbeats.
 The sensation may feel like pounding, fluttering, racing, or skipping beats.
 Other symptoms—for example, chest discomfort or shortness of breath—may... read more ).
 It is often associated with other symptoms, such as weakness, light-headedness, shortness of breath, and chest pain.
 Usually, the heart is otherwise normal.

-The doctor confirms the diagnosis by doing electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG).
+The doctor confirms the diagnosis by doing electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more (ECG).